ioannis-thyris/city-autocomplete/readme.md

 The following steps describe the way to run the service:

+### 1. Download the contents of the repository

+Click Code -> Download Zip to download the files of the repository.
+Extract the .zip file and save contents (you will need the folder path later).

-### 1. Install Docker Desktop
+### 2. Install Docker Desktop

 The Docker Desktop can be downloaded [here](https://docs.docker.com/desktop/), by clicking the "Install" links on the sidebar.
-Please make sure to download the version for your OS and follow the instructions carefully.
+Please make sure to download the version suitable for your OS and follow the installation instructions carefully.

-### 2. Download the contents of the repository

-Click Code -> Download Zip to download the files of the repository.
-Extract the .zip file contents (you will need the folder path later).

 ### 3. Open Docker Desktop